folivetti/symreg-course/Aula07.md

 ## Neural Networks
 \justifying

+Neural Networks often requires a large number of parameters.

 This overparameterization reduces the Interpretability capabilities of our model.
 The effect of any of our predictors is unclear.